mwhoffman/config/README.md

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/mwhoffman/config/HEAD/bootstrap)"
 ```
-The `bootstrap` command (run via `curl` or downloaded and run directly) will clone this repository into the `$TARGET` directory (`~/config` by default) and will create the `~/config/setup` frontend script.
-The `setup` script itself is a thin wrapper around [setuppy] (follow the link for more details) so to be as minimally invasive as possible `bootstrap` will install that package and its requirements into `$TARGET/.venv`.
-On macos systems `bootstrap` will also install [homebrew] along with an updated python3 package.
+The `bootstrap` command (run as above or downloaded and run directly) will clone this repository into the `$TARGET` directory (`~/config` by default) and will create a `~/config/setup` frontend script.
+The `setup` script itself is a thin wrapper around [setuppy] (a lightweight orchestration framework) so to be as minimally invasive as possible this bootstrap procedure will install that package and its requirements into `$TARGET/.venv`.
+On macos systems bootstrapping will also install [homebrew] along with an updated `python` package.

 Running `~/config/setup` will, by default, _only_ install dotfiles by symlinking them into your home directory.
 However, this will likely fail due to missing packages necessary to run `setup` itself (primarily [GNU stow][stow]).
-To install those packages and install dotfiles run:
+To install those packages _and_ install dotfiles run:
 ```
 ~/config/setup -t bootstrap
 ```